valeriogalano/pensieriincodice-audiogram-generator/README.md

 - moviepy (≥1.0.3)
 - pillow (≥10.0.0)
 - pydub (≥0.25.1)
+- audioop-lts (≥0.2.1) — only required on Python 3.13+ where stdlib `audioop` was removed
 - numpy (≥1.24.0)
 - requests (≥2.31.0)
 - pyyaml (≥6.0)

+Note for Python 3.13+: The standard library module `audioop` was removed.
+We use the maintained backport `audioop-lts` to restore compatibility for audio processing libraries like `pydub`.
+It is declared as a conditional dependency in `requirements.txt` and will be installed automatically on Python 3.13+.

 ## Roadmap